Skip To Content

 A historian weighs in on the rise of the F word in American politics

-Following The Atlantic’s report that former President Donald Trump told a senior aide that he “needed the kind of generals Hitler had,” I spoke with Omer Bartov, the Israeli-born professor of Holocaust studies and antisemitism at Brown University.
-Bartov’s 2018 National Jewish Book Award-winning Anatomy of a Genocide: The Life and Death of a Town Called Buczacz examined how community conflict can turn into genocide.
+That news, along with The Atlantic’s report that Trump told a senior aide that he “needed the kind of generals Hitler had,” led me to Omer Bartov, the Israeli-born professor of Holocaust studies and antisemitism at Brown University.
+Bartov’s 2018 National Jewish Book Award-winning Anatomy of a Genocide: The Life and Death of a Town Called Buczacz examined how fascism can turn neighbors into perpetrators of genocide.

 Bartov told me he sees the signs of “proto-fascism” in Trump and his supporters, but stressed that it’s important to pay attention to the one major similarity between German society then and America today: a deep sense of resentment.